 How do I choose a financial advisor?

 First, make a short list of possible advisors near you.
 We recommend interviewing 3 or so different advisors to see which one fits you best.
 Some important things to consider when making your list:

 - Credentials.
 Anyone can call themselves a "financial advisor", but the most important credential is the CFP® mark.
 This credential means that the advisor has completed a full financial planning course of study at an approved college or university.
 They must pass the incredibly difficult CFP® Certification Exam.
 They must have a minimum of three years' experience in financial planning.
 And they are held to the highest ethical standard in the business: they are legally required to put their clients' best interest above their own.

 - Services.
 Some planners only focus on investment management, but we think that's a relatively minor part of the financial planning process.
 Depending on what you need, you should ask if the advisor also provides tax planning and preparation services, insurance or Medicare reviews, Social Security analysis, home purchase or retirement readiness reviews, and college planning services.

 - Fiduciary duty and fee-only status (as opposed to "commission-based" or "fee-based").
 Only a fiduciary advisor is required to act in your best interest at all times.
 And fee-only advisors can only accept payment from you, the client.
 They don't get paid with commissions for selling products, and they can't accept any kickbacks or gifts for referrals.

-Where can I search for a Certified Financial Planner?
+Where can I search for a CERTIFIED FINANCIAL PLANNERTM?